 a) Partner, friends or other family member: this is a choice motivated by the most primary need of the mother, that is having those who she loves and trust to be her emotional support.
 The birth companion should be aware about his/her crucial role and that this demands an important preparation, such as attending the best childbirth classes with the mother, reading books about the role of the birth partner, and getting some counselling with a birth professional.
 It's crucial that the birth partner learn to cope with her/his own emotions in a realistic way, because the emotional states, words and attitudes of those attending a birth will have a tremendous influence on the emotional state of the mother in labor and by consequent on the birth outcomes.

 b) Staff of your birth place: If you are planning to have a clinic or hospital birth you will have a midwife or a nurse or a doctor who are likely to be kind and caring, but they will probably be very busy with the clinical aspects of birth which is their role.
 In big maternity units they will not be in the room throughout labor, as they have duties outside and other laboring women.
 They work in shifts so along your labor you can meet many different staff members.
 And of course, you may be lucky to have kind care givers in your labor, but their emotional support may not be exactly what you need.

-c) A doula: it's a qualified professional who offers informational, physical and emotional support during pregnancy, labor and birth.
+A doula is a qualified professional who is trained to give physical and emotional support during pregnancy, labor and birth.
 She knows a lot about birth physiology what can be very assuring.
 However, she is not a medical professional she does not replace the midwife.
 Their roles are different.

 Considering to have a doula.